-Season Opening April 5
+Season Opening – April 11

 The membership drive is on, and a copy of the registration form is attached.
 Print out the form to sign it, and either scan it, or take a cell phone picture to return to firstname.lastname@example.org.
 Payment can be made by etransfer to the same email address, or contact myself, Eva Pyszczynska, or Teresa Spreitzer if you want to pay by another method.
 Our contact information is on the website.
 Currently 31 members have registered.

-Pickleball Schedule 2022
+Pickleball Schedule 2023

-The 2022 arrangement is as follows:
+The 2023 arrangement is as follows:

-- The schedule for pickleball is Tues, Thurs and Fri from 8:30 to 14:30h.
+- The schedule for pickleball is Tues, Thurs and Sat from 8:30 to 14:30h.
 Mon, and Wed from 6-8 PM.
 Pickleball players can’t be bumped during these times.

 - Tennis Courts 1 and 2 are still available for tennis during these times.